vjvardhan/finzly-api-developerportal/developer-portal/application-api.md

 **JSON Response**

-**A successful GET request to this endpoint will return the following data -**
+A successful GET request to this endpoint will return the following data

 ```yaml Before
 {